pdstools.ih.IH

 Examples

->>> ih = IH.from_mock_data(days=30, n=10000)
+>>> ih = IH.from_mock_data(days=30, n=10000, seed=42)

 >>> ih.data.select("pyChannel").collect().unique()

-get_sequences(positive_outcome_label: str, level: str, outcome_column: str, customerid_column: str) Tuple[List[Tuple[str, Ellipsis]], List[Tuple[int, Ellipsis]], List[collections.defaultdict], List[collections.defaultdict]]
+get_sequences(positive_outcome_label: str, level: str, outcome_column: str, customerid_column: str) tuple[list[tuple[str, Ellipsis]], list[tuple[int, Ellipsis]], list[collections.defaultdict], list[collections.defaultdict]]

 Extract customer action sequences for PMI analysis.